Kanban for Software Teams

-Kanban is a method for maximizing the flow of value through a process.
-It seeks to achieve delivery of maximum business value in minimum lead time.
+Kanban provides a system for flow-based software development.
+It is is a method for maximizing the flow of value through a delivery system.
+It seeks to achieve delivery of maximum business value in minimum cycle time.
 It pursues this goal by operating a visual, work-in-progress limited pull system.

-Beginning an initiative to adopt Kanban requires no major disruption to existing delivery processes or organizational structures.
+Kanban adoption requires no major disruption to existing delivery processes or organizational structures.
+Kanban is framework-agnostic.
 The transition can be evolutionary and self-directed.
 Here is a summary of the basic steps for setting up and operating a Kanban system for software development:

 Step 1: Visualize The Workflow